mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Connections using the telnet protocol to port 4442 of the MaxScale host will result in a new debug CLI session.
 A default username and password are used for this module, new users may be created using the add user command.
 As soon as any users are explicitly created the default username will no longer continue to work.
 The default username is admin with a password of skysql.

-The debugcli supports two modes of operation, developer mode and user mode.
-The mode is set via the router_options parameter of the debugcli.
+The debugcli supports two modes of operation, `developer` and `user`.
+The mode is set via the `router_options` parameter.
 The user mode is more suited to end-users and administrators, whilst the develop mode is explicitly targeted to software developing adding or maintaining the MaxScale code base.
 Details of the differences between the modes can be found in the debugging guide for MaxScale.
-The default mode for the debugcli is user mode.
+The default is `user` mode.
 The following service definition would enable a developer version of the debugcli.

 ```
 [Debug Service]